Response plan to coronavirus for UCL's Postgraduate Research students

 - Throughout this period, if students remain normally registered, we expect supervision to take place on a monthly basis as per the Code of Practice.
 If one of the student's supervisors is unwell, normal procedures should follow about other supervisors covering for them.
 If all of the supervisors are unwell, a temporary support, e.g. a Department Graduate Tutor, should be nominated in the department.
 A Departmental Graduate Tutor, Faculty Graduate Tutor, or Head of Department should be able to help identify suitable cover in this instance.

-- Study leave: If students encounter problems abroad and cannot get in touch with their supervisors/tutor for whatever reason, they should contact Care First: Outside the UK +44 (0)14 5262 3246 or Foreign & Commonwealth Office (email@example.com) +44 (0)20 7008 1500, General enquiries switchboard.
+If students encounter problems abroad and cannot get in touch with their supervisors/tutor for whatever reason, they should contact Care First: Outside the UK +44 (0)14 5262 3246 or Foreign & Commonwealth Office (email@example.com) +44 (0)20 7008 1500, General enquiries switchboard.
 N.B.
 Study leave should not be used by those simply studying off-site.
-The intention is for those undertaking research for a specific purpose somewhere, e.g. fieldwork.
+The intention is for those undertaking research for a specific purpose somewhere, e.g. fieldwork.<

 Upgrades and other progress reviews

-- Upgrades should continue to take place online wherever possible.
+Upgrades should continue to take place either online or in-person, if it can take place in a Covid-secure manner.
 However, no student will be penalised for upgrading after the 18 month time-point.

 Final thesis and vivas